SmileiPIC/Smilei/doc/Sphinx/code_structure.rst

 - ``SpeciesVAdaptive``
 - ``SpeciesVAdaptiveMixedSort``

+The correct species object is initialized using the species factory implemented in the file ``speciesFactory.h``.

 The class ``Species`` owns the particles through the object ``particles`` of class ``Particles*``.

 .. cpp:class:: Species